I joined the emerging events industry as a callow youth back in 1977. Of course, the technology was very different then.

-PowerPoint was barely a glimmer in Bill Gate’s eye, so slides were king, needing truckloads of technology to make them dance.
+PowerPoint was barely a glimmer in Bill Gate’s eye.
+Slides were king, needing truckloads of technology to make them dance.
 Conferences were the next big thing, and the usual measure of ROI was, ‘Did everything work?’

 In order to make a living, we have to ensure that every minute of our time can be justified, and keep a precise account of every sandwich on the crew lunch table.
-Funny thing is, that’s exactly what we expect our suppliers to do, so although some of us were nervous about transparency, it’s actually been a really positive experience all round.
+Funny thing is, that’s exactly what we expect our suppliers to do.
+Although some of us were nervous about transparency, it’s actually been a really positive experience all round.

-The good news is that Outlook have teams who completely master the worlds of Video and Digital technology, enabling us to keep ahead of the game and ensure that all clients are using the best approach to maximise their ROI.
+The good news is that Outlook have teams who completely master the worlds of video and digital technology, enabling us to keep ahead of the game and ensure that all clients are using the best approach to maximise their ROI.